kazualkazzy/LinkinPark-fan-page/README.md

 ## Project Goals
 The goal of this project is to provide information about well known altrenative rock band Linkin Park.
-The website has to be attractive and informative for users and fans interested in this band.
-Because it is a fan page it has to have pictures of band members and media files to create a better picture for new fans too.
+The website has to be attractive and informative for users interested in this band.
+Because it is a website for current and new fans it has to have pictures of band members and media files to create a better picture of band.

 ### User Goals:
 * The website is easy to use and is User Friendly